fluidself/fluidself.org/_books/self-help/notes-to-myself.md

 I have two principal ways of discovering the areas where I fail to see myself.
 The first is acknowledging the qualities in others that irritate me.
 The second is acknowledging the comments that have made me defensive.
 To discover what irritates me, I merely review my latest encounters, but I have more difficulty recognizing when I am defensive.
 I can sometimes identify it by the following syndrome: I answer quickly.
 I feel an urge to say more than I need to.
 I explain, try to persuade, and feel impatient when interrupted.
 I feel frustrated even if I appear to succeed, as if the damage has already been done.
 I am incapable of taking the other people's comments any way but seriously; their words never seem light or funny (yet when my reaction becomes apparent, they often take the situation lightly).

 If it's afterwards that my defensiveness surfaces (usually because I have been chewing on what was said) my mental state has these characteristics: I think hurriedly.
 I think in circles, replaying the scene and endlessly revising my part.
-I look for ways to justify attacking back--never fully admitting my true motive.
+I look for ways to justify attacking back—never fully admitting my true motive.
 And I feel a strong resistance to stopping and implementing a procedure (any procedure) that would change my mental tone.

 Why this need to divide up, classify, and neatly package every new acquaintance?
 For me to try to classify something so complex as an individual human merely demonstrates my own shallowness.
 A judgment of another person is an abstraction that adds qualities which are not there and leaves out what is unique.
 When I classify individuals I turn them into objects.
 The only way for me to contact other people is to experience them, not think about them.